 NorQuest College believes in the importance of on-the-job experience that provides an enriched learning opportunity.

-You’ll graduate this program with 150 hours of work experience from a practicum.
+You’ll graduate from this program with 150 hours of work experience from a practicum.

 Your practicum may be in your community or close by.
 Your schedule may include day, evening, or night shifts any day of the week, including weekends and holidays.
-You will work full-time during the practicum and provide your own transportation to the facility.
+You will take part in a full-time practicum and must arrange your own transportation to and from the facility.

 Career opportunities